Binary subtraction is another fundamental operation used to subtract one binary number from another.

 1110

-Binary subtraction is not difficult, but it can be a bit of a hassle.
+Binary subtraction is not difficult, but it can be a bit tedious.
 Generally, it is faster using the two’s complement method.
-This method allows you to convert the subtraction into an addition, and we know how to add two binary numbers “by hand” very quickly.
+This method allows converting subtraction into addition, and we know how to add two binary numbers “by hand” very quickly.

 To subtract binary numbers using two’s complement, we follow these steps:

-1. Convert the number to be subtracted into its two’s complement
+- Convert the number to be subtracted into its two’s complement.

-2. Add the number from which you are subtracting with the two’s complement
+- Add the number being subtracted from to the two’s complement.

-3. Discard any overflow bit at the end
+- Discard any overflow bit at the end.

 We could also do a manual procedure to subtract by hand very quickly, as we did with addition.
-But in general, it is better to know two or three “tricks” to do things quickly, than to try to learn 27 and then mix them up or forget them all.
+But in general, it’s better to know two or three “tricks” to do things fast, than to try to learn 27 and then mix them all up or forget them all.

 Example